 The mill and coach house were originally built in the 1800s and are Grade II-listed; the coach house was derelict, with holes in the roof and water damage, but the mill was in good condition and had most recently been used as office accommodation for the NHS.

-The project is split into two phases; phase one would hand over in time for the sixth form to open in September 2019, and would comprise the basement kitchen and dining area, and ground and first floor classrooms, break-out spaces, and library.
-Phase two will hand over in September 2020, and will provide additional classroom space, break-out areas, a lecture theatre, the coach house, and neighbouring new build sports hall.
+The project was split into two phases; phase one was handed hand over in time for the sixth form to open in September 2019, and comprised of the basement kitchen and dining area, as well as ground and first-floor classrooms, break-out spaces, and a library.
+Phase two was handed over in March 2020 and provided additional classroom space, break-out areas, a lecture theatre, the coach house, and neighbouring new build sports hall.

 An old mine shaft was also found on site, located where the sports hall was to be built, requiring additional works to ensure this was properly capped and safe.